 Ursa Major Partners with America Makes for Copper Additive Manufacturing in Hypersonic Flight

-The partnership between Ursa Major and America Makes, which dates back to 2021, has already yielded significant progress in additive manufacturing.
-Ursa Major has successfully developed a process to print NASA’s GrCop-42 copper-chromium-niobium alloy, creating prototype thrust chambers for the Hadley liquid rocket engine.
-The new phase of the project, backed by the $5 million investment, will see Ursa Major qualify its additive manufacturing process for full-scale production of flight hardware, supporting both the Hadley and Draper rocket engines.
+Since 2021, Ursa Major and America Makes have advanced copper 3D printing.
+The company developed a process to print NASA’s GrCop-42 alloy, creating thrust chambers for the Hadley liquid rocket engine.
+The new investment aims to qualify the copper 3D printing process for full-scale production, supporting both the Hadley and Draper rocket engines for broader aerospace applications.

 Leave a Reply